Parth Chawla

 I am a Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of California, Davis.
 My areas of research include development economics, firm productivity, trade, and migration.
 I also currently work as a consultant with the World Bank’s East Asia and Pacific Chief Economist’s Office and have previously worked with the Poverty and Equity Global Practice.

 I am interested in the drivers of private sector development, particularly in developing countries, including how skills, trade, supply chains, and technology adoption affect firm productivity and resilience to shocks.
-My work applies advanced causal inference and machine learning methods to study these themes across a range of contexts.
+My work applies quasi-experimental strategies and machine learning methods to study these themes across a range of contexts.
 I am also interested in cross-border and rural-to-urban migration, especially Mexico–US labor flows, and how climate, economic, and policy-related shocks affect migration patterns.

 I am on the 2025-26 job market.